 If the world rates of productivity and demographic growth are small in the very long run (say, by 2050-2100), then the r>g logic implies that inheritance will eventually matter a lot pretty much everywhere - as it did in ancient societies.
 Past wealth will tend to dominate new wealth, and successors will tend to dominate labor earners.
-This is less apocalyptic than Karl Marx: with g=0%, and a positive, exogenous saving rate, then the wealth-income ratio rises indefinitely, leading either to a rising capital share, or to a fall in the rate of return, and in any case to non sustainable political or economic outcomes.
-With g>0, at least we always have a steady-state.
+This is less apocalyptic than Karl Marx: with g=0%, the wealth-income ratio rises indefinitely, leading either to a rising capital share, or to a fall in the rate of return, and in any case to non sustainable political or economic outcomes.
+With g>0, at least we have a steady-state.
 But this is a rather gloom steady-state.